-- a.
-Provide conditions to aid in preventing microbial growth on materials that are or will be installed in the new or remodeled facility or addition. - b.
-As determined from Section 5.6, if the permanent HVAC equipment is to be used during construction for temperature and/or humidity control, then, prior to its use, take the follow-ing minimum steps: - 1.
-Supply 100% outdoor air-no return air; blank off return duct openings with solid material. - 2.
-Provide a method for pressure relief (such as open window(s) or door(s). - 3.
-Provide final level of filtration in air-handling units. - 4.
+- b.
+As determined from Section 5.6, if the permanent HVAC equipment is to be used during construction for temperature and/or humidity control, then prior to its use take the following minimum steps: - 1.
+Supply 100% outdoor air no return air; blank off return duct openings with solid material. - 2.
+Provide a method for pressure relief, such as open window(s) or door(s). - 3.
+Provide final level of filtration in air-handling units (AHUs). - 4.
 Cover supply duct openings when air-handler(s) are OFF. - 5.
 Provide prefilters over outdoor air intakes as needed during site construction activities. - 6.
 Clean air-handling components prior to occupancy. - 7.
-Operate air-handling unit(s) only if safety devices and sequences are in place and operational. - c.
+Operate AHU(s) only if safety devices and sequences are in place and operational. - e.
 Prior to starting and operating any ventilation systems from the time the testing, adjusting, and balancing work is taking place to the completion of the project, isolate expected construction activities that produce dust and debris from the ventilation systems.